Methods: Measuring Health

 Dr. Rao reviews infant mortality figures

-Dr. Rao observes with pride the lower infant mortality rate for Goosefoot (4.2 per thousand) than for the region as a whole (4.9): this is an indicator that is sensitive to the quality of medical care and to the home environment during infancy.
+Dr. Rao observes with some pride the lower infant mortality rate for Goosefoot (4.2 per thousand) compared to the region as a whole (4.9): this is an indicator that is sensitive to the quality of local medical care and to the home environment during infancy.
 His team has paid close attention to these factors and the practice nurse makes routine home visits to young mothers with newborns.
 Indeed, his nurse tells him, their figure is lower than the national average (4.5 in 2017).
 Cause for celebration!
-He thinks back to his home country of India where IMR still runs about ten times higher than in Goosefoot and he ponders the huge impact that good access to nutrition, safe environments and adequate primary and preventive care have on this contrast.
+He thinks back to his home country of India where IMR still runs about ten times higher than in Goosefoot and he ponders the huge impact that good access to nutrition, safe environments and adequate primary care have on this contrast.

 But then Dr. Rao notes that the perinatal mortality rate is higher than the infant mortality; as these two indicators overlap, he figures it must mean that there are a lot of fetal deaths in Goosefoot.
 He worries about a possible connection to environmental pollution, perhaps linked to the mining industry.
 He realizes he has some work to do to investigate…